Timeline Template - How to Create a Timeline

 - Select the first Data Label and then click on that Data Label one more time.
 The first time you select a data label, ALL the data labels are selected.
 The second time you click on a data label just that ONE data label is selected.

-- With the first data label selected, press the = key, or click inside of the Formula Bar.
+- With the first data label selected, click inside of the Formula Bar and press the = key.

 - Click on cell G31 and press Enter.